SumoLogic/sumologic-documentation/docs/integrations/index.md

 <img src={useBaseUrl('img/integrations/integrations.png')} alt="icon" width="50"/>

-This category has documentation for Sumo Logic apps and integrations, located in our **App Catalog**,
+This category has documentation for Sumo Logic apps, webhooks, and other integrations, located in our **App Catalog**,

 During installation, apps are customized with your source configurations and populated in the folder of your choice.
 You'll then start getting insights from your data sources via [Dashboards](/docs/dashboards) and example searches for common use cases.